mmiranda222/.statsuite/content/using-dlm-excel-addin/_index.md

 ---

-### DLM Excel-Addin in the Excel ribbon
+### DLM Excel Add-in in the Excel ribbon
-Once installed, the .Stat DLM Excel-Addin menu will appear in the user's Excel ribbon.
+Once installed, the .Stat DLM Excel Add-in menu will appear in the user's Excel ribbon.

 ![DLM Excel-Addin ribbon](/dotstatsuite-documentation/images/dlm-excel-addin-ribbon.png)

 By default, the menu contains two features:
 - ["Get data": "New table"](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm-excel-addin/get-data): to retrieve data from a data space into a new Excel table
-- The version menu, indicating the semantic version number of the DLM Excel-addin currently in use, together with a question mark icon linking to the functional specifications of the DLM Excel-addin.
+- The version menu, indicating the semantic version number of the DLM Excel Add-in currently in use, together with a question mark icon linking to the functional specifications of the DLM Excel Add-in.

 Whenever the user is currently authenticated for one or several of the related data spaces, the menu add this feature:
 - ["Log out"](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm-excel-addin/#authentication) (if authenticated): to log out for a user account